mattbrock/messageservice/README.md

 ## Testing/usage

-Once the whole application is provisioned and deployed, get the public DNS of the instance from `terraform show` or from the EC2 web console.
+Once the whole application is provisioned and deployed, get the public DNS of the instance from `terraform show | grep public_dns` or from the EC2 web console.

 Check the application is responding correctly: